renetik/renetik-ios-layout/README.md

 </p>

 ## Demo
 To run the example project, clone the repo and open Demo project.
+It is demonstration of some of best approaches I use in iOS development, but more will come in other libraries.

 ## Requirements
 Open and clear mind.